jamesyli/image-api/README.md

 The codebase is organized around small, reusable packages:
 - `internal/netfetch` handles safe downloads with scheme/redirect/size guards.
-- `internal/imageproc` focuses on decode/validate/crop/encode logic.
+- `internal/imageproc` focuses on image decode/validate/crop/encode logic.
 - `internal/uploader` defines a minimal `Uploader` interface, with implementations for GCS (`internal/gcs`) and local storage (`internal/localstore`).

 To add a new storage backend, implement the `Uploader` interface (e.g., S3 or Azure Blob) and wire it into the worker with an env switch.
 The download/crop/encode steps stay the same.

 ### System
-Three services: API (ingest/status), Publisher (outbox → Pub/Sub), Worker (processing).
-MySQL stores jobs and the outbox, so work survives crashes and retries.
+API accepts requests and returns job status, Publisher pushes outbox messages to Pub/Sub, and Worker processes jobs.
+Jobs and outbox entries are stored in MySQL so work survives crashes and retries.

 Availability and scalability come from stateless services that scale independently on Cloud Run, with Pub/Sub decoupling ingestion from processing.